Garlic Powder Recipe

 Instructions

-• Use a strainer.
+• Now, take a strainer.

 Subscribe to My YouTube Channel Mitar Cooking!